Theory of unconventional magnetism in a Cu-based kagome metal: Structure-Correlation Link in Kagome Materials

-CsCu$_3$Cl$_5$ falls between these two cases.
-The Cu atoms are coordinated by distorted Cl-octahedra, with four equally long bonds out of the kagome plane and two longer bonds in-plane.
+To estimate the expected interaction regime for the low energy manifold of \ce{CsCu3Cl5}, we follow the procedure outlined in Ref.~\cite{Schoop2022}: the degree of electronic correlations in kagome compounds can be understood based on the relative distances between the transition metal atoms, responsible for the electron hopping, and the surrounding ligands, which influence the strength of the crystal field and ligand hybridization. \\ In weakly correlated CsV$_3$Sb$_5$, the V atoms are coordinated by nearly undistorted Sb-octahedra with a bond length ratio between neighboring kagome sites ($d(\text{V-V}) = 2.75 $\;\r{A}) and V-ligand distance ($d(\text{V-Sb}) = 2.75 $\;\r{A}) of 1.00.
+This equal distance between V atoms and their surrounding ligands facilitates significant electron hopping between V sites, leading to more delocalized electrons and weaker correlations. \\ In the strongly correlated Herbertsmithite, each Cu atom is surrounded by a highly distorted octahedron, with four oxygen atoms playing the dominant role in coordination and two Cl atoms contributing less significantly.
+The distance between neighbouring kagome sites is $d(\text{Cu-Cu})=3.53$\;\r{A} while the nearest Cu-ligand distance is $d(\text{Cu-O}) = 1.99$\;\r{A}, giving a bond length ratio of 1.77.
+Chlorine atoms also bond to copper, but at a greater distance of $ d(\text{Cu-Cl}) = 2.99$\;\AA.
+The close proximity of the oxygen atoms leads to strong Cu-O bonds that confine the electrons, resulting in significant localization.
+The large Cu-Cu distance weakens electron hopping between kagome sites, while the strong interaction with oxygen atoms further enhances electron localization, driving Herbertsmithite deep into the Mott-insulating regime with strong electronic correlations. \\ CsCu$_3$Cl$_5$ falls between these two cases.
+The Cu atoms are coordinated by distorted Cl-octahedra, in the with four equally long bonds out of the kagome plane and two longer bonds in-plane for the pristine case.
 The Cu-Cu distance is $ d(\text{Cu-Cu}) = 3.01 $\;\r{A}, and the nearest Cu-ligand distance is $ d(\text{Cu-Cl}) = 2.40 $\;\r{A}, giving a bond length ratio of 1.25.
 This intermediate coordination environment suggests that CsCu$_3$Cl$_5$ is likely to exhibit moderate electron correlation.
 The Cu-Cu distance is longer than in CsV$_3$Sb$_5$ but shorter than in Herbertsmithite, allowing for some electron delocalization.
 At the same time, the weaker Cu-Cl hybridization, compared to the Cu-O bonds in Herbertsmithite, results in reduced electron-electron interactions.
 This positions CsCu$_3$Cl$_5$ between the weakly correlated metallic state of CsV$_3$Sb$_5$ and the strongly correlated Mott-insulating state of Herbertsmithite, making it a promising candidate for hosting both itinerant and localized magnetic phenomena.